7 The role of simulation in modern statistics

 7.1.4 Monte Carlo integration

-In this chapter, we will use simulation to compute p-values and confidence intervals, to compare different statistical methods, and to perform sample size computations.
+In this chapter, we will use simulation to compute p-values and confidence intervals to compare different statistical methods, and to perform sample size computations.
 Another important use of simulation is in Monte Carlo integration, in which random numbers are used for numerical integration.
-It plays an important role in for instance statistical physics, computational biology, computational linguistics, and Bayesian statistics; fields that require the computation of complicated integrals.
+It plays an important role in, for instance, statistical physics, computational biology, computational linguistics, and Bayesian statistics; fields that require the computation of complicated integrals.

 To create an example of Monte Carlo integration, let’s start by writing a function, circle, that defines a quarter-circle on the unit square.
 We will then plot it using the geom geom_function: